 The meaning of life according to Viktor Frankl

 Viktor Frankl published “Man’s Search for Meaning“in 1945.
-It inspired millions of people to identify their attitude towards life.
+It inspired millions of people to identify their attitudes towards life.
 Frankl lived through the horrors of the Holocaust, a prisoner in Auschwitz and Dachau.
 He overcame it stoically and it laid the foundation of a very personal type of therapy, logotherapy.

 Also, the loss of his family clarified for him that his purpose in this world was simply to help others find their own purpose in life.
 There were three very specific points to it, however:

-- work day by day with motivation
+- Work day by day with motivation.

-- live from a perspective of love
+- Live from a perspective of love.

-- have courage at all times in adversity
+- Have courage at all times in adversity.

 Let’s see below how this can help us find our purpose in life.

 We’ve all seen before: p eople who handle very tough circumstances with positivity and motivation.
 How do they do that?
 We all share the same biological structures, but what sets us apart from these people is their determination.
 Being determined to achieve something, overcome all obstacles and fight for what we want, however small, will help us clarify our purpose in each stage of our life.